- 4 - 5 hour

 The Little Book of Bees: Buzzy Wit & Wisdom

-Regular price $20.00 Save $-20.00Humans and bees have enjoyed a close relationship for millennia, and the entries in this book reflect at least two thousand years of fascination with the world's favourite insect.
+Regular price $20.00 Sale price $14.00 Save $6.00Humans and bees have enjoyed a close relationship for millennia, and the entries in this book reflect at least two thousand years of fascination with the world's favourite insect.
 Packed full of science, history, folklore and quotes - all about the bee.

 Listen to the bees.